 (Studied in comparison to The Dressmaker by Rosalie Ham)

-At first glance the contrast between the comedy of one and the high drama horror of the other is glaring.
+At first glance, the contrast between the comedy of The Dressmaker and the high drama horror of The Crucible is glaring.
 But there are obvious similarities too.
-Both are set in small-town frontier communities, riddled with political alliances and hidden tales of infidelity, resulting in a woman being scapegoated.
+Both are set in small-town frontier com- munities, riddled with political alliances and hidden tales of infidelity, resulting in a woman being scapegoated.
 Both explore deceit, guilt, and the loss of identity.

 Our workshops will explore some of these themes as well as examining points of comparison between the two texts’ characters.

 Because it is my face, and it is yours